 Once you’ve closed your payroll account with your old provider, you’re free to run payroll in your new system.
 And hopefully, you’ll be happy that you switched.

 Not happy with your current payroll provider?
 Make the switch to Patriot Software’s online payroll today!
-We offer free, U.S.-based setup so you can start running payroll in no time.
+We offer free, USA-based setup so you can start running payroll in no time.
 What are you waiting for?
-Join thousands of happy customers by starting your FREE trial today!
+Join tens of thousands of happy customers by starting your FREE trial today!

 This is not intended as legal advice; for more information, please click here.